nakul-jain14/College-US-trip-form/README.md

 ## Project Website

-PoseMaster is hosted on Vercel.
-You can view the project website and interact with the application [here](not processed)
+The Form is hosted on Vercel.
+You can view the Form and interact with the application [here](not processed)

 ## How to Use